-Paying consistent additional payments toward the principal balance provides enormous returns.
-You pay extra on principal by employing various techniques.
-Making a single extra full payment once per year is likely the simplest to keep track of.
-If you can't pay an additional whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
-Finally, you can pay a half payment every other week.
-These options differ a little in lowering the final payback amount and shortening payback length, but they will all significantly shorten the length of your mortgage and lower the total interest you will pay over the life of the loan.
+There's a simple trick to reduce the repayment period of your mortgage and save thousands over the course of your loan: Make additional payments that go toward your principal.
+Borrowers pay extra in several ways.
+For many people,Perhaps the easiest way to organize this process is by making 1 extra payment every year.
+If you can't afford to pay an additional whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another option is to pay a half payment every two weeks.
+The effect here is that you make one extra monthly payment each year.
+These options differ a little in lowering the final payback amount and reducing payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question regarding a mortgage program?